 "I have a secret, but it's not about me.
 Billy has the secret, and he even keeps a book about it.
 I found it today.
 When he grows up, he wants to be THE BLACK TORRENT!"

 The kids all laughed and it sounded as if a million voices were going around me.
 "No," I screamed.
 "I don't want to be him."

-Ms. Wolff quickly stood up and grabbed the book from Freddie's hand.
+Ms. Wolff stood up and grabbed the book from Freddie's hand.
 She glared at all the kids, ordering them to hush.
-"Freddie, that was terribly wrong of you.
+"Freddie, that was terrible.
 It was Billy's secret to tell if he wanted to.
 I'm ashamed of you."